insight-creative/Insight-Creative-2021/content/blog/protect-your-wordpress-website-from-the-hacking-horde/index.md

 ---
 layout: blog
+title: "Protect Your Wordpress Website From the Hacking Horde"
 seo:
   title: "Protect Your Wordpress Website From the Hacking Horde"
   description: "There is a zombie horde out there in the digital world right now, constantly scratching at the door of your website, trying to get in and consume its delicate tasty bits."